sjdaws/vocal/readme.md

 }
 ```

 Then when the user saves the address we would invoke the `update` function, which would validate the record, and either return the errors or save the record and send them back to the initial address book page.
 That seems like a lot of work.
-Wouldn't it be better to show one page, and allow them to change everything they want then save?
+Wouldn't it be better to show one page, and allow them to change everything they want then save it all in one function?

 > **Enter Vocal**